righel/ms-sharepoint-version-nse/README.md

 Everyday a Github action is run to check if there are new Microsoft SharePoint versions published in this Microsoft docs page:
 * https://learn.microsoft.com/en-us/officeupdates/sharepoint-updates

-If so, the files [ms-sharepoint-versions-dict.json](./ms-sharepoint-versions-dict.json) and [ms-sharepoint-versions-cves-dict.json](./ms-sharepoint-versions-cves-dict.json) are automatically updated so the nmap script can detect these new versions.
+If so, the file [ms-sharepoint_versions-dict.json](./ms-sharepoint_versions-dict.json) is automatically updated so the nmap script can detect these new versions.